25+ Best Free Online Resources for Marketers and Graphic Designers

 DesignEvo is a free web-based logo maker with more than 4,000 templates.
 The templates are conveniently arranged into 34 categories by industry, and you can easily find your template by using keywords and tags.
 All the templates are fully customizable with a huge choice of fonts and icons.

-Fribbble offers free source files created by the Dribbble community, all collected in one place.
-The wide range of resources includes PSD files, vector graphics, fonts, website templates and more, free to use without copyright restrictions. :)
+Graphicburger offers free source files, all collected in one place.
+The wide range of resources includes PSD files, vector graphics, fonts, website templates and more, free to use without copyright restrictions. :).

-Graphicex is one of my favorite resources.
+Graphicex is one of the best resources for graphic designers (and my favorite).
 It features a huge database of free premium templates, photos, and icons you won't find anywhere else.

 Pngtree is a curated design resource website with millions of free images and source files.
 It can easily serve as a free alternative to other similar paid websites.
 The only downside of the free account is its download limit of 2 files per day.
 Still, even 2 files are quite enough if you know exactly what you’re looking for.

-Fonts are an important part of email design routine.
+Fonts are an important part of email marketing graphic design.
 To date, email clients only support about 10 fonts in text blocks, but who said that you can’t use other fonts for images in your emails?
 When it comes to visual content, feel free to use any font, even the most peculiar one, be it integrated in your email editor or not.
 Just make sure it matches the style of your emails and your website.

 Dafont offers a huge collection of fonts, all available for free.